Night and Weekend Service

 Should you ever have to take your pet to VetsNow for a dire emergency, e.g. after a road accident, you will find that the staff at the hospital will be ready and waiting for you - no need for them to get dressed, defrost the car, drive to the surgery, open up, get the drip warming etc!
 They will already be on site and ready to care for your pet.

 If your pet is hospitalised overnight, you will generally collect them from the VetsNow clinic by 8am in order for the daily work of the practice to continue.
-Your pet will return to our facilities for continuing care during the next day.
-You normally collect your pet yourself, but if you are unable to do this, we can usually arrange for collection ourselves.
+Depending on your pet's condition they may either be discharged home, or to return to our facilities for continuing care during the next day.
+In some situations it may be better for your pet to stay with the team at the hospital.
+You normally collect your pet yourself.
 If your pet is not stable enough to be transported then alternative arrangements will be made.

 Please note that any out-of-hours care is always more expensive than care in the daytime.
 Treatment fees for hospitalised patients are normally payable to VetsNow on discharge.
 Direct claims are sometimes available for insured patients.